Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Discussion

 Taking the average CD driving derived from the circuit as shown in~\figlabel{fig:kappa_circ}, we solve the time-dependent Schr\"{o}dinger equation [Eq.~\eqref{eq:extra_contrib}] under the consideration of different scenarios with the aforementioned extra contributions.
-When a staggered-diagonal term is introduced (\figlabel{fig:dis}(a)), the fidelity degrades slower by using different hoppings rather than equal ones, showing that using different hoppings provides more robustness for both parameterizations $\Delta(t)=\delta$ and $\Delta(t)=\delta\sin\Omega t$.
-Shown in \figlabel{fig:dis}, the staggered Rice-Mele contribution (a), diagonal disorder contribution (b) and off-diagonal disorder contribution (c) separately present high fidelities over long range until the ratio of their strengths over $t_0$ is around $0.1$.
-All of the above results indicate that even though chiral symmetry is broken \cite{PhysRevB.99.035146}, a high stability can be preserved in both staggered Rice-Mele contributions and disorder with reasonable strengths.
+When a staggered-diagonal term is introduced [\figlabel{fig:dis}(a)], the fidelity degrades more slowly by using different hoppings rather than equal ones, showing that the use of different hoppings provides more robustness for both parametrizations $\Delta(t)=\delta$ and $\Delta(t)=\delta\sin\Omega t$.
+The staggered Rice-Mele contribution [\figlabel{fig:dis}(a)], the diagonal disorder contribution [\figlabel{fig:dis}(b)], and off-diagonal disorder contribution [\figlabel{fig:dis}(c)] separately present high fidelities over a long range until the ratio of their strengths over $t_0$ is around $0.1$.
+All of the above results indicate that even though chiral symmetry is broken \cite{PhysRevB.99.035146}, high stability can be preserved in both staggered Rice-Mele contributions and disorder with reasonable strengths.